 Pre-Action Protocol for Debt Claims

-Following an extensive consultation process since 2009 the final version of the Pre-Action Protocol for Debt Claims as dictated by the Ministry of Justice came into force on 1 October 2017.
+Following an extensive consultation process since 2009 the final version of the Pre-Action Protocol for Debt Claims as dictated by the Ministry of Justice will come into force on 1 October 2017.

-The Protocol applies to any business claiming payment of a debt from an individual.
-This includes sole traders, members of a partnership unless it is a Limited Liability Partnership, and guarantors/indemnifiers.
+The Protocol applies to any business (including sole traders) claiming payment of a debt from an individual.
+This includes consumers, sole traders and members of a partnership unless it is a Limited Liability Partnership.